lilipads/gradient_descent_viz/README.md

 # Gradient Descent Visualization

 Gradient Descent Viz is a desktop app that visualizes some popular [gradient descent methods](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) in machine learning, including (vanilla) gradient descent, momentum, AdaGrad, RMSProp and Adam.
-By playing around the different settings oneself, everyone -- beginners or experts -- hopefully can take away some new intuitive understanding of these methods.
+My hope is that by playing around with the different settings, anyone -- beginner or expert -- can come away with new intuitive understanding of these methods.

 ![demo](resources/screenshots/demo-overview.gif)